Toshi Seeger: Career

 Toshi and Pete Seeger co-founded both the Hudson River Sloop Clearwater and its related musical offshoot, The Great Hudson River Revival, also known as the "Clearwater Festival".
 She used the festival to rally public support for cleaning up the Hudson River.
 Under her direction, the festival also instituted a number of ideas which were not utilized at other music festivals during the 1970s and 1980s, providing sign language interpreters, disabled-accessible wheelchair access, and recycling programs.
 She recruited up-and-coming musical artists to perform at the festival through its planning committee, including Tracy Chapman, before they achieved popularity elsewhere.
 The Clearwater Festival now attracts more than 15,000 attendees to Croton Point Park each summer.

 Toshi Seeger executive produced the 2007 PBS documentary, Pete Seeger: The Power of Song, which won an Emmy Award.
 She was 85 years old at the time of the documentary's production.
 She served on numerous civic, environmental and artistic organizations, including the New York State Council on the Arts.

 Death

-Toshi Seeger died at her home in Beacon, New York, on July 9, 2013, at the age of 91, nine days before what would have been her 70th wedding anniversary.
-She was surrounded by her husband; their children Daniel, Mika and Tinya; six grandchildren, including singer Tao Rodríguez-Seeger; and one great-grandson.
-Pete Seeger died six months later, on January 27, 2014, at age 94.
+Toshi Seeger died at her home in Beacon, New York on July 9, 2013, at age 91; by her side were her husband and their youngest daughter Tinya Seeger, who had dedicated years of her life to taking care of her parents.
+Toshi was preceded in death by her first child Peter Jr., who died as a baby; she was survived by her other three children: Tinya, Daniel, and Mika; six grandchildren, including singer Tao Rodríguez-Seeger, Cassie, Kitama, Moraya, Penny, and Isabelle; and one great-grandson.
+Pete Seeger died six months later, on January 27, 2014, aged 94.